-For customers with high density container environments who want to move containers dynamically across servers to reallocate resources as needed, Microsoft permits License Mobility as an exclusive SA benefit available for all SQL Server editions.
-For more information on licensing for application mobility, refer to the Advanced licensing scenarios section of this guide.
+For customers with high density container environments who want to move containers dynamically across servers to reallocate resources as needed, Microsoft offers flexible reassignment rules with the Flexible Virtualization Benefit.

 - 1. License the virtual cores in each container - 2.
 There is a minimum of four core licenses required for each container